OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/01-blinking-led.md

 ```{r child = '../../shared/breadboard.md'}
 ```

 Last thing before we build - getting to know the Arduino Dock.
 The double-row headers beside the Omega and the three male pins near the OMEGA_RESET are pins connected to the **Omega**.
-The rest of the headers are connected to the **ATmega** and have the same layout as that of an Arduino UNO.
+The rest of the headers are connected to the **ATmega** Micro-Controller and have the same layout as that of an Arduino UNO.
 We will be using the ATmega pins mostly throughout these tutorials, with the Omega used to flash the chip and connect to the internet!

 ### Building the Circuit